loginom/loginom-help-en-omegat/data/processors/programming/java-script/fetch-api.md

 where:

 - `input` — object of the `RequestInfo` type (refer to [Full API Description](./api-description.md#vstroennyy-modul-builtinfetch)).
 Required parameter.
-It accepts URL address of the requested resource or object that implements the `Request` interface.
+It takes URL address of the requested resource or object that implements the `Request` interface.
 - `init` — object that implements the `RequestInit` interface (refer to [Full API Description](./api-description.md#vstroennyy-modul-builtinfetch)).
 The optional parameter.
-It accepts parameters of HTTP request. `init`-object can include the following parameters:
+It takes parameters of HTTP request. `init`-object can include the following parameters:
    - `body` — HTTP request body.
 Object of the `BodyInit` type (refer to [Full API Description](./api-description.md#vstroennyy-modul-builtinfetch)). `body` can be represented by a string or object related to `ArrayBuffer`, `ArrayBufferView` types.
    - `headers` — HTTP request headers. [headers-object](#headers) (refer to also [Full API Description](./api-description.md#vstroennyy-modul-builtinfetch)).
    - `method` — string that contains the HTTP request method (`get`, `post`, etc).